Professional Diploma in Integrative Counselling and Psychological Therapy

 Outcomes

 Upon completion of the programme, students will be eligible to apply for employment opportunities in the third sector, the NHS and occupational health services, or to work as an independent practitioner.
-Opportunities will also be available to apply to join the First Psychology Training Academy in an employed practitioner role or to apply to become a partner practitioner with First Psychology.
+Opportunities will also be available to apply to join the First Psychology Training Academy in an employed practitioner role or to apply to become a partner practitioner.

 Graduate associateship